[1] "character"

 • the factor class allows us to have a different order from alphanumeric for categorical data

-• we can change data to be a factor variable using mutate and a factor creating function like factor() or as_factor
+• we can change data to be a factor variable using mutate and a factor creating function like factor() (alphabetical order by default)

 • with factor() we can specify the levels with the levels argument if we want a specific order